awave1/lecture-notes/grst205/final.md

 > pst. slavery is bad, ok.

+Free birth did not necessarily equal Roman citizenship.

-Slaves had collar tags with names of their master, in case if they ran away.
+Slaves (**servi**) had collar tags with names of their master, in case if they ran away.
 Treatment of slaves depended on the law, personality of the owner & the type of work they had to do.

+Slave was never a citizen and had none of the citizen's legal benefits.
+Slaves owned nothing.

 Slavery was inherited.
 Treatment of slaves: